AngelShynk/TransformData/README.md

 # How to make data structured using DuckDB

-This project demonstrates how to load, parse, and store raw and structured sales data into a DuckDB database (`sales.duckdb`).
+This scripts (generate_simple_dataset.py, make_data_structured.py) demonstrates how to load, parse, and store raw and structured sales data into a DuckDB database (`sales.duckdb`).
 The raw data contains JSON columns that are parsed and transformed into a structured format.
 The following steps outline the process:

 1. **Load raw CSV data** into DuckDB (`sales_raw` table).
 2. **Parse JSON columns** (`product_info`, `store_info`) into structured fields.